tock/tock/boards/redboard_redv/README.md

 ---------------

 The HiFive1 application can be run in the QEMU emulation platform for RISC-V, allowing quick and easy testing.

-Unfortunately you need QEMU 5.1, which at the time of writing is unlikely to be avaliable in your distro.
-Luckily Tock can build QEMU for you.
-From the top level of the Tock source just run `make ci-setup-qemu` and follow the steps.

 QEMU can be started with Tock using the following arguments (in Tock's top-level directory):